luv21/Build-Analysis-Bot-using-ELK-stack/DESIGN.md

     4. Alternate flow: Build passes successfully and there are no failures.

-1. Use Case 2:
+1. Use Case 2: Detailed report of overall error analysis
-    1. Precondition : User must install our bot in slack .
+    1. Precondition : User must install our bot in slack.

     2. Main Flow: User will request the built analysis from the bot .
 Bot will provide the link to the dashboard with the visualizations displaying the requested built.

     3. Subflows:
-        * User will request the built history visualization using the command built_vis@****
+        * User will request the built history visualization using the command show_vis

-        * Bot will provide the link to the dashboard presenting different visualizations for the built provided.
+        * Bot will provide the link to the dashboard presenting visualizations of frequency distribution of errors, statistics on most failing test cases and common errors associated to frequnetly failing test cases.

-1. Use Case 3:
+1. Use Case 3: Build status actions
     1. Precondition : Install GitHub Jenkins plugin.
 Jenkins system must have Github API tokens.
 Github must contain the Jenkins environment URL in the Webhook section.

     2. Main Flow: Users will commit the changes and push it to Github Repository [S1].
 Post-Commit webhook will trigger the Build process for Jenkins [S2].
 Bot finds out the cause of Build failure [S3].
 Highlight the changes by comparing it with previous "Successful Builds" [S4].